Update: as of August 2019, KeepSolid has updated its VPN Lite platform support to include Windows and macOS versions as well.

 Please remember that using this VPN service legitimately should mean no risk to you.
 KeepSolid appears to be a trustworthy provider with no previous scandals of data sharing.
 Still, you’d better select a VPN with a strict no logs policy and a higher level of anonymity if it’s a matter of life and death for you.
 VPN Lite is not about complete privacy – it’s more like an easy-to-use tool to access geo-blocked content.

-VPN Lite features
+VPN Lite features on Android and iOS

 Before we dive into the features, the most important thing to know about VPN Lite is that it comes in two versions: Free and Turbo.
 The truth is, you can’t expect too much from the free VPN – this is certainly not a tool for investigative journalists or hardcore hackers.
 But, before you rush to install it, you may want to check out what VPN Lite can give you.